 The McKenzie/Holiday Farm Fire spread 173,393 acres in the McKenzie River Valley and devastated the entire communities of Blue River and Vida.
 More than 760 structures were incinerated, including nearly all of the McKenzie River Mountain Resort & Conference Center.
 To support the resort’s staff who lost their homes and livelihoods, a GoFundMe was created.
 United Way of Lane County continues to support families and individuals with a wildfire response fund.
 Lane County also introduced a resource for locals affected by wildfires, McKenzie Rebuilds.

 In the Santiam Canyon, the Beachie Creek Fire covered 193,573 acres and destroyed 1,323 structures in Detroit, Gates and Mill City before merging with the Lionshead Fire.
-Cherished wellness retreat, Breitenbush Hot Springs, is asking for donations after losing all its guest cabins, the sanctuary, the foot bridge, the wood shop and more in the fire.
+Cherished wellness retreat, Breitenbush Hot Springs, has reopened but is still rebuilding after losing its guest cabins, sanctuary, foot bridge, wood shop and more in the fire; in fact, visitors may sign up for a work party weekend at Breitenbush to help rebuild.
 United Way of Mid-Willamette Valley continues to aid wildfire relief in the Santiam Canyon, and the Santiam Hospital is also collecting donations for areas that still need support.

 Donations to the nonprofit partner of the Willamette National Forest, Cascade Volunteers, are directly invested back in the recreational facilities of the national forest’s Santiam District and McKenzie District.